jewel/clearskies/protocol/core.md

 Implementations may choose to also support advanced access codes, which may be multi-use and persist for a longer time (even indefinitely).

-The human-sharable version of the access code is written with a prefix of 'CLEA', followed by the access code itself.
-The access code should be represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648).
-Since the access code is 16 bytes, and base32 requires lengths that are divisible by 5, a prefix is added to the access code so that the final result spells CLEARSKIES.
-The prefix bytes are 8C948248.
+The human-sharable version of the access code is represented as base32, as defined in [RFC 4648](http://tools.ietf.org/html/rfc4648).
+Since the access code is 7 bytes, and base32 requires lengths that are divisible by 5, a special prefix is added to the access code.
+The prefix bytes are 0x96, 0x1A, 0x2B.
 Finally, a LUN check digit is added, using the [LUN mod N algorithm](http://en.wikipedia.org/wiki/Luhn_mod_N_algorithm), where N is 32.

-The 128-bit number is run through SHA256 to get an access ID.
+The 56-bit number is run through SHA256 to get an access ID.
 This is used to locate other peers.

 The user may opt to replace the provided access code with a passphrase before